General Fair Rules

 20. Horns: Horns must be tipped, blunt, or removed on all goats before arrival on the grounds.
 Removal of horns on grounds is NOT permitted.
 All market beef must be dehorned.
 Any re-growth of horns should be rasped and made presentable for the show.

 21. Enrollment Deadlines: To participate in the Middle Park Fair & Rodeo a 4-H/FFA member must be enrolled by May 1st of the current year.
 Other deadlines for participation in projects may exist (i.e., Market Beef tag in dates are earlier).

 22. 4-H and FFA members must be in good standing with their respective association, this shall be determined by the CSU Extension Office or FFA Advisor, to be eligible to show at the Middle Park Fair & Rodeo in 4-H/FFA events.

-24. Middle Park Fair & Rodeo has set minimum and maximum show weights for market livestock projects.
-Exhibitors will weigh in their animals at the designated time for their species.
+24. Middle Park Fair & Rodeo has set a minimum and maximum show weights for market livestock projects.
+Exhibitors will weigh-in their animals at the designated time for their species.
 If the animal does not meet the minimum weight or exceeds the maximum weight limit, they will be given one weigh back immediately following the other animals in the species.